 Which is better for Pillar 3a, ETFs or index funds?

-There is no generally valid answer.
-The advantage of Swiss index funds is that they are exempt from Swiss stamp duty.
-One advantage of ETFs is their tradability on the stock exchange, but also the fact that they are also very widespread outside Switzerland and are therefore very cost-efficient.
+There is no general answer to this question.
+The advantage of Swiss index funds is that they are exempt from Swiss stamp duty and, depending on the share class, are withholding tax-neutral or exempt from withholding tax.
+One advantage of ETFs is their tradability on the stock exchange, but also the fact that they are also widely used outside Switzerland and are very cost-efficient.

-For this reason, we use index funds for some important asset classes in Pillar 3a.
-However, stamp duties are only one factor among others to consider.
-Equally important are the ongoing costs (TER) and the bid/ask spreads of the ETFs or, in the case of index funds, the issuance and redemption premiums.
+For this reason, we use index funds for some important investment categories in Pillar 3a.
+However, tax factors are only one factor that needs to be taken into account.
+Equally important are the ongoing costs (TER) and the bid/ask spreads of the ETF or, in the case of index funds, the issue and redemption premiums.

-In addition, for maximum flexibility in the individualisation of the investment strategy, we round off our investment universe with a large selection of ETFs in Pillar 3a as well, since the range of index funds is limited compared to ETFs for certain asset classes.
-It should also be noted that, unlike the TER, stamp duty is not an ongoing cost factor – it is only incurred on purchases and sales.
+For the greatest possible flexibility in individualizing the investment strategy, we also supplement our investment universe in Pillar 3a with a broad selection of ETFs, as the range of index funds is limited compared to ETFs for certain asset classes.
+It should also be noted that, unlike the TER, stamp duty is not an ongoing cost factor – it only applies to purchases and sales.

-Sometimes it is also erroneously argued that index funds do not incur bid/ask spreads.
-However, this is a mistake, because professional index funds apply an issue or redemption surcharge for each trade in order to protect the existing investors in the index fund from the trading costs incurred.
-In the respective factsheets of the index funds, these are listed under the term «issue spread» or «redemption spread» or similar and are often comparable with the bid/ask spreads of ETFs.
+It is also sometimes wrongly argued that index funds do not incur bid/ask spreads.
+However, this is a misconception, as professional index funds charge an issue or redemption premium for every transaction in order to protect existing investors in the index fund from the trading costs incurred.
+These are referred to as issue or redeem spread or similar in the respective factsheets of the index funds and are often comparable with the bid/ask spreads of ETFs.

 More questions in "Pillar 3a"